-New employees in FY23/24 by gender
+New employees in FY2024/25 by gender

-This year we have taken steps to broaden the ethnic diversity of our wider senior leadership team which, as of the date of the Annual Report, comprises 14 persons, of whom 14% are Asian.
-There are 102 direct reports of this team, of whom 22% identify as belonging to an ethnic minority group.
-In that context, we will be seeking to maintain and improve the ethnic diversity of this cohort (ie, our wider senior leadership team and their direct reports) on a year-on-year basis, within a target range of 20% to 25%.
+At the date of the Annual Report, the team comprises 16 persons, of whom 19% are of Asian or mixed ethnicity.
+There are 75 direct reports of this team, of whom 21% identify as belonging to an ethnic minority group.
+In that context, we will be seeking to maintain and improve the ethnic diversity of this cohort.